jflex-de/jflex/jflex/examples/README.md

 When the example can be build with Maven, there is a `build.xml`.

-We place build artifacts in the `build` directory.
+We place build artifacts in the `formica` directory.

 Also, we consistently use:
 - `ant` _default action_ for **compile**